jdevfullstack/generative-ai-review/README.md

 almost answer everything, and businesses scrambled to get in on the hype.
 AI funding and stocks hit an all-time high !

+## AI Hierarchy

+Before we delve into Gen AI, it's good to know its hierarchy.

+- **Artificial Intelligence (AI)**
+  - The broadest category, referring to machines or software that exhibit human-like intelligence, including reasoning, learning, and problem-solving.

+- **Machine Learning (ML)**
+  - A subset of AI that focuses on the development of algorithms that allow computers to learn from and make predictions based on data.

+- **Deep Learning (DL)**
+  - A further subset of machine learning that uses neural networks with multiple layers (hence "deep") to analyze various factors of data.

+- **Generative AI**
+  - A type of AI that can generate new content, including text, images, audio, and more, based on the patterns it has learned from existing data.
+This is where models like GPT (Generative Pre-trained Transformer) fall under.

+- **Large Language Models (LLMs)**
+  - A category of generative AI specifically focused on processing and generating human language.
+GPT models (like ChatGPT) are examples of LLMs.

+- **Specific Implementations**
+  - **GPT** (like ChatGPT, GPT-3, GPT-4, etc.): Specific versions
+    of LLMs developed by OpenAI that are trained for various natural language processing tasks.
+  - Other implementations of LLMs and generative AI by different organizations (e.g., Microsoft Copilot, Google Bard, etc.) that may not be branded as GPT.

 ## Randomness Of Answers
 ### Accuracy vs Creativity
 In the past, Microsoft Copilot, the one integrated with `bing.com`,